Anusha946-ui/IBM-Cloud-Project/README.md

 The agent responds based on the instruction block provided—no flows or intents required.

-7. Deploy the Agent
+7.Create a Deployment Space

-Go to the Deployment section
+Go to Deployment tab in Watson Assistant

-Click Create Deployment
+-Click Create Deployment

-Choose Web Chat or generate a shareable preview link
+-Choose Web Chat or Preview Link

-Copy the link for embedding or sharing with users
+-Copy the link to share or embed

 ✅ Key Features

 Fully built with IBM’s no-code agentic AI tools

 Personalized recommendations for fitness, food, and motivation